iTowns/itowns/README.md

 </script>
 ```

-### From a release bundle

-See our [release page](https://github.com/iTowns/itowns/releases).
-Note that
-there isn't a lot of support for older version of iTowns, we highly recommend to
-use the last release everytime.

 ### Try modifications before they are released

 If you want to try some features or bug fixes that are planned for the next release, we provide
-a @next version of itowns.
-You can install it as such :
+a version after each PR is merged:

 ```bash
 npm install --save itowns@next
 ```

-To switch back to the version to date with the latest release, you need to run :
+To switch back to the latest stable release:

 ```bash
 npm install --save itowns@latest